Zhao Shuli: Background

 Zhao was born in 1906 in Qinshui County, Shanxi Province.
 He was originally called 趙樹禮, which, in Mandarin Chinese, was a homophone of the name he later adopted in his adult career.
-He attended a teachers college and went on to teach in primary schools.
+Zhao's family was declining gentry, and owned land on which his father worked.
+Zhao's family members were adherents of late-imperial era sectarian religions, including the Three Sages Sect and the Pure Tea Sect.